Rolling Stone: Print format

 The printed format has gone through several changes.
-The first publications, in 1967–72, were in folded tabloid newspaper format, with no staples, only black ink text, and a single color highlight that changed each edition.
+The first publications, in 1967 to 1972, were in folded tabloid newspaper format, with no staples, only black ink text, and a single color highlight that changed each edition.
 From 1973 onwards, editions were produced on a four-color press with a different newsprint paper size.
 In 1979, the bar code appeared.
-In 1980, it became a gloss-paper, large-format (10"×12") magazine.
-Editions switched to the standard 8"×11" magazine size starting with the issue dated October 30, 2008.
-Starting with the new monthly July 2018 issue, it returned to the previous 10"×12" large format.
+In 1980, it became a gloss-paper, large-format (10 × 12 inch) magazine.
+Editions switched to the standard 8 × 11 inch magazine size starting on October 30, 2008.
+Starting with the new monthly July 2018 issue, it returned to the previous 10 × 12 inch large format.
+In June 2024, the magazine was redesigned with new exclusive fonts and a grittier paper stock.

 Website

 The publication's site at one time had an extensive message-board forum.
 By the late 1990s, this had developed into a thriving community, with many regular members and contributors worldwide.
 However, the site was also plagued with numerous Internet trolls, who vandalized the forum substantially.
 The magazine abruptly deleted the forum in May 2004, then began a new, much more limited message board community on their site in late 2005, only to remove it again in 2006.
-In March 2008, the website started a new message board section once again, then deleted it in April 2010.

-Rolling Stone devotes one of its table of contents pages to promoting material currently appearing on its website, listing detailed links to the items.
+In March 2008, the website started a new message board section once again, then deleted it in April 2010.Rolling Stone devotes one of its table of contents pages to promoting material currently appearing on its website, listing detailed links to the items.

 On April 19, 2010, the website underwent a redesign and began featuring the complete archives of Rolling Stone.
 The archive was first launched under a for-pay model, but has since transitioned to a free-with-print-subscription model.
 In the spring of 2012, Rolling Stone launched a federated search feature, which searches both the website and the archive.

 The website has become an interactive source of biographical information on music artists in addition to historical rankings from the magazine.
 Users can cross-reference lists and they are also provided with historical insights.
-For example, one group that is listed on both Rolling Stone's 500 Greatest Albums of All Time and Rolling Stone's 500 Greatest Songs of All Time is Toots and the Maytals, with biographical details from Rolling Stone that explain how Toots and the Maytals coined the term "reggae" in their song "Do the Reggay".
+For example, one group that is listed on both Rolling Stone's 500 Greatest Albums of All Time and Rolling Stone's 500 Greatest Songs of All Time is Toots and the Maytals, with biographical details that explain how the band coined the term "reggae" in their song "Do the Reggay".Rolling Stone.
+"380.
+Toots and the Maytals, 'Funky Kingston'" Rolling Stone magazine.
+Web.
+May 31, 2012.
+Retrieved December 16, 2016.
 For biographical information on all artists, the website contains a directory listed alphabetically.